-At June 30, 2014, the Organization had conditional pledges of \$32,000,000 benefiting the move and restoration of the Cyclorama to the Atlanta History Center.
+At June 30, 2015 and 2014, the Organization had conditional pledges of \$16,200,000 and \$32,000,000, respectively, benefiting the move and restoration of the Cyclorama to the Atlanta History Center.
 The Cyclorama is a panoramic painting which depicts the Battle of Atlanta.
 Since 1921, the painting has been on display in Grant Park.
 The painting is the property of the City of Atlanta and will remain the property of the City of Atlanta after the move to the Atlanta History Center.
-The move is contingent upon the approval by City Council.